-Did you know that every month 10,000 search for”How to save marriage alone” in Google?
+Did you know that every month 10,000 different people search for”How to save marriage alone” on Google?

-Imagine how many people are looking for the answer without using Google.
+Can you imagine how many people are looking for the answer without using Google?
 At least 10,000 more?

 Sometimes the spouse is just looking for a way out and doesn’t want to salvage the relationship.
 But many times, he or she is too depressed, confused or wants to avoid more conflicts.

-This article will guide you how to save your marriage alone.
-(Article Source: Saving your marriage – even if you’re doing it alone)
+This article will guide you in how to save your marriage alone.
+(Article Source)

 “A spouse who is reluctant to work on the marriage may be in a place where he or she has lost hope that the relationship can be salvaged.
 Your spouse may feel the marriage is too far gone for any efforts to actually result in a positive outcome.

 The only thing that is within your power is your commitment to the relationship, and the actions you take.